dut09/inverse_cad/README.md

 ```

 ## How to run
 `./inverse_cad_demo` is an interactive session: it maintains a polyhedron and you type in a few commands to modify it.
 The polyhedron is empty at the beginning.
-Below are the details explanations of each command:
+Below are the detailed explanations of each command:
 ### Loading and saving
 `.nef3` is the proprietary file format designed by CGAL for handling 3D solids and boolean operations.
 We use it as the b-rep file in our project.
-An `.nef3` file includes the full information of a polyhedron.
+A `.nef3` file includes the full information of a polyhedron.
 You can use the `load` command to load an `.nef3` file to the interactive session.
 For example:
 ```
 >>> load sofa.nef3
 ```